rioliu/easytest/README.md

  - com.rioliu.test.selenium

- this page contains few Selenium Utitlites.
+ this package contains few Selenium Utitlites.

   ~ BasePageObject : if you develop your WebUI test with POM model, you can use this base class to create your PageObject, it provides some basic methods to implement your test case quickly